Battle of Chungju: Background

 On receiving word of the Japanese invasion, and the fall of Busan and Dongnae to the Japanese, the Joseon court under King Seonjo took belated steps to appoint generals and to strengthen defenses on the approaches to the capital at Hanseong (present-day Seoul).
 Knowing that geography would dictate that the Japanese would follow one of three possible routes through the mountains to reach Hanseong, the central (and most direct) route was given the highest priority and its defense was assigned to Yi II and Sin Rip.
 Both generals had distinguished careers fighting the Jurchen to the north, but were hampered by lack of manpower, as the official military lists of soldiers were filled with missing men or untrained conscripts.
 Sin Rip was authorized to recruit the Naegeumwi Royal Guards into his forces and was personally given a sword by the king.

 Sin Rip assembled his forces at Chungju, consisting of approximately 8000 men.
 Many of these soldiers had fled from previous engagement with the Japanese at Dongnae, Daegu, and other locations to the south.
 His original plan was to fortify Choryong Pass, where the terrain could be used to good advantage against the numerically superior Japanese.
 However, the sudden appearance of General Yi II, minus his armor, horse, and army fresh from defeat at the Battle of Sangju cancelled these plans, as the Japanese army under Konishi Yukinaga was already approaching the pass.
 Sin Rip then decided to meet the Japanese out on the flat plains near Chungju with his back to the Han River.
 On one hand, the flat plains would give an advantage to his cavalry, but on the other hand, the Han River made retreat impossible.

 In the meantime, a second Japanese army of approximately 20,000 men under the command of Kato Kiyomasa had caught up with Konishi's army at Mungyong, just north of Sangju, where the eastern and central routes to Hanseong merged.
-Kato was outraged that his rival, Konoshi, had disobeyed orders to wait for his arrival at Busan, and had instead advanced far ahead.
+Kato was outraged that his rival, Konishi, had disobeyed orders to wait for his arrival at Busan, and had instead advanced far ahead.
 Kato demanded that his forces now be allowed to take the lead and to capture Hanseong, but Konishi refused.
 The two armies crossed the Choryong Pass together and approached Chungju, where Kato suddenly announced that he would set up camp, hoping that Konishi would rush headlong into battle with Sin Rip's cavalry, making him look foolish and incompetent.